 In this section:

-For people in the Bay Area, information on food pantries, school lunch access, childcare, and other resources for low income families can be found below below.
-The UCSF Office of Diversity and Outreach has also developed a site with resources and guidance in support of diversity, equity, and inclusion during the COVID-19 crisis.
+For people in the Bay Area, information on food pantries, school lunch access, childcare, and other resources for low income families can be found below.
+The UCSF Office of Diversity and Outreach has also developed a site with resources and guidance in support of diversity, equity, and inclusion specific to the COVID-19 crisis.

 In addition, UCSF Medical students and the Freedom Community Clinic have put together a document assembling the vast array of community resources in the Bay Area including food, shelter, employment, and childcare.
 The guides are in English and Spanish below.
 On page 5 and onward, it lists food pantries and shopping hours for vulnerable groups.